alistairwgillespie/wmw_deep_playlist_generator/proposal.md

 ### Domain Background
 _(approx. 1-2 paragraphs)_

-Recommendation Systems (RS) have become a ubiquitous tool for enhancing user experiences across the Internet since the mid-1990s, but recommendations have been a component of evolution since our cavement counterparts walked the earth.
-Whether it be the religion we worship, what crop to cultivate, or where to migrate during the colder seasons, people often rely on inputs from their peers before making decisions (Sharma, Singh, 2016).
+Recommendation Systems (RS) have become a ubiquitous tool for enhancing user experiences across the Internet since the mid-1990s.
+However, recommendations have been an element of evolution since our ancient counterparts walked the earth.
+Whether it be the religion we worship, what crop to cultivate, or where to migrate during the colder seasons, people often relied on advice from their peers before making decisions (Sharma, Singh, 2016).

+Spotify is a leading incumbent of the music streaming industry boasting the greatest market share of all of it's competitors.
+It's army of engineers and data scientists have deployed recommendation functionality in playlists, auto

-In recent times, a broad variety of such systems have come to exist across a number of domains including social media, advertisting, e-commerce and media streaming.
+In recent times, a broad variety of such systems have come to exist across a number of domains including social media, advertising, e-commerce and media streaming.
 In general terms, these tools anaslyze the behaviour of users over a period of time, in the form of clicks, plays or views.
-Some systems will even analyze the infinitesimal movements of a user's cursor.
-Algorithms then formalize distinct patterns in the data and provide recommendations to the end-user.
+Some systems will even analyze the infinitesimal movements of a user's cursor to gain the insights it needs.
+Algorithms then formalize any meaningful patterns to provide recommendations to the end-user with the goal of (i) increasing engagement (ii) optimizing the user experience (iii) and in most cases increasing revenue.

 - History of recommendation systems (Tick)
 - Media